-5.1.1 Conduct all required surveys/valuation

-- 1. Identify all land parcels that need to be acquired as part of project road - 2.
-Conduct Joint measurement survey in conjunction with CALA, NHIDCL and Land revenue department to verify land records. - 3.
-Conduct valuation of land related assets (Structures, trees, crops etc.) and liaison with respective State authority for authentication of the valuation
+- 5.1.1.1 Coordinate all activities necessary for accurate and timely publication of notificationsas per NH Act including but not limited to - i.
+Identify all land parcels that need to be acquired as part of project highway - ii.
+Conduct Joint Measurement Survey in conjunction with CALA/DC, NHIDCL and state revenue department to verify land records - iii.
+Conduct valuation of land and associated assets (structures, trees, crops etc.) and liaison with authorities of State Government for authentication of the valuation